 In this work, we compared a set of GSP metrics in terms of predicting a broad range of behavioural variables.
-We observed that successful prediction could be achieved across di-
+Successful prediction could be achieved across diverse functional domains, such as sensory perception, motor abilities or cognitive skills.
+Alignment and liberality had already been examined in previous work [7] when quantified as temporal averages; the present analyses confirm their relevance.